robereng/d3-map-zoom/README.md

 d3 map zoom
 =====

-This is ba little d3 experiment with map zooming for custom regions, with corresponding data sets being shown for each region.
+This is a little d3 experiment with map zooming for custom regions, with corresponding data sets being shown for each region.

 Documentation
 =====